MOSES * EGYPT * SPAETH

 Did Moses know about history's oldest known star map?

-Which scriptures mention how the execution of Moses was faked?
+Which documents mention how the execution of Moses was faked?

-Historians have wondered why Moses should have left the Land of the Pharaohs without a trace.
-Dramatic finds seem to involve new, substantial evidence that can verify the presence of Moses in Egypt 3500 years ago.
+Historians have questioned how Moses could have left the Land of the Pharaohs without a trace.
+Now, exciting new findings and substantial evidence indicate the presence of Moses in Egypt 3,500 years ago.

 Moses was outmanoeuvred by a well-planned ambush.
 Because of Moses' versatile brilliance and personality he would probably have become one the greatest pharaohs of Egypt - but another prince took power and systematically tried to destroy all traces of his rival.
 Yet the subsequent absence of clues has caused modern-day doubt and commotion about Moses' place in history.